 Kanye West to buy conservative social media platform Parler

-The rapper formerly known as Kanye West is offering to buy right-wing friendly social network Parler shortly after being booted off Twitter and Instagram for antisemitic posts.
+The rapper formerly known as Kanye West is offering to buy right-wing friendly social network Parler shortly after getting locked out of Twitter and Instagram for antisemitic posts.

+The acquisition of Parler would give West, legally known as Ye, control of a social media platform and a new outlet for his opinions with no gatekeeper.
+The question is, who will listen?

+Even among the new breed of largely right-wing, far-right and libertarian social apps that purport to support free speech by having looser rules and moderation, Parler’s user base is tiny — and with competition only increasing for the relatively small swath of mostly older people who want to discuss politics online, there is no clear roadmap to growing it beyond a niche platform chasing crumbs left by mainstream social media.

+Parler restructured its business last month to form Parlement Technologies, which it said is to become the “world’s premier free speech technology infrastructure and platform.”
+This means that rather than running a single platform such as Parler, the company wants to provide services to other niche sites that are often deemed too extreme for mainstream tech companies to support.
+It’s not clear if the deal with Ye was already in the works when Parler announced the restructuring in September, and Parlement did not immediately return a message for comment.

-Ye, was locked out of Twitter and Instagram a week ago over antisemitic posts that the social networks said violated their policies.
+Ye was blocked from posting on Twitter and Instagram a week ago over antisemitic posts that the social networks said violated their policies.
 In one post on Twitter, Ye said he would soon go “death con 3 on JEWISH PEOPLE,” according to internet archive records, making an apparent reference to the U.S. defense readiness condition scale known as DEFCON.

-Ye is no stranger to controversy, once suggesting slavery was a choice and calling the COVID-19 vaccine “the mark of the beast.”
+Ye has also suggested slavery was a choice and called the COVID-19 vaccine the “mark of the beast.”
 Earlier this month, he was criticized for wearing a “White Lives Matter” T-shirt to his collection at Paris Fashion Week.

-The potential purchase of Parler would give Ye control of a social media platform and a new outlet for his opinions with no gatekeeper.

 “In a world where conservative opinions are considered to be controversial we have to make sure we have the right to freely express ourselves,” Ye said in a prepared statement.

+None of them come close to Twitter, which reported that it had a daily average of about 237.8 million active users during its most recent quarter.
+Many of the right-wing platforms emerged from opposition to the content-moderation restrictions at mainstream services such as Twitter and Facebook, but they have failed to attract users in large numbers.

+Part of that reason may be that most people don’t actually want to discuss politics online.
+According to the Pew Research Center, one-third of tweets sent in the U.S. are political in nature, but these are mainly sent my a small subset of mostly older people.
+While Americans ages 50 and older make up 24% of the U.S. adult Twitter population, they produce nearly 80% of all political tweets, according to Pew.
+This is the audience Ye’s Parler would have to be courting if the rapper is serious about growing Parler’s user base.

-The acquisition could also breathe new life into Parler, which has struggled amid competition from other conservative-friendly platforms like Truth Social.
-Parler, which launched in August 2018, didn’t start picking up steam until 2020.
-But it was kicked offline following the Jan.
-6, 2021 attack on the U.S. Capitol.
+Parler launched in August 2018 but it didn’t start picking up steam until 2020.
+It was kicked offline in January 2021 over its ties to the deadly insurrection at the U.S. Capitol earlier that month.
 A month after the attack, Parler announced a relaunch.
 It returned to Google Play last month.

 “This deal will change the world, and change the way the world thinks about free speech,” Parlement Technologies CEO George Farmer said in a prepared statement.